Jewelry Care & Best Practices

 - Get it serviced professionally.
 Bring your ring in once every year for routine check-ups and professional cleaning!
 Our clients can schedule a free cleaning and maintenance check-up by emailing: info@theclassicgem to coordinate a visit, or scheduling time here.

 - Be sure to speak with an expert before having your rings serviced in any way.
-For example, events such as sizing can can increase the chance of losing stones or deforming a ring if not done carefully or with experience.
-When a ring is re-sized the angle of the prongs changes too.
+For example, events such as sizing can can increase the chance of losing stones or deforming a ring if not done carefully or by an experienced bench jeweler.
+When a ring is re-sized the angle of the prongs changes too and this can cause the stones to shift and weaken the structural integrity of the ring.

 - Get it insured!
 While we do not offer insurance in house - we do recommend a few insurance companies that you can reach out to to get the best value and coverage, coupled with first in class customer experience.
 Reach out to us for more info, and we'd be happy to share!